A Guide to the Costs Involved in Buying a Home in France

-The vast majority of property purchases in France require that a ten percent deposit is paid at the time of signing the preliminary contract.
+The vast majority of property purchases in France require generally that a ten percent deposit is paid at the time of signing the preliminary contract.
 If you're buying a particularly expensive home, this may be reduced to five percent.
 It is advisable to request that this payment is made to the vendor's notaire - and held in escrow until the end of the cooling-off period (usually seven days).
 If you must hand over a deposit to an agent, you should ensure that it will be held in an account specifically designed for holding deposits - a 'compte séquestre' account.
-If you change your mind about the purchase within the cooling-off period, your deposit must be returned to you in full within 21 days.
+If you change your mind about the purchase within the withdrawal period, your deposit must be returned to you in full within 21 days.

 Converting your currency